The Young Supernova Experiment (YSE)

 Mass Loss in Hydrogen-Stripped SNe

 These shocks probe the outer environment of the star, and tell us vital information about how much mass a star lost before it died.
-We still don't understand exactly how stars lose mass... which is a piece of the explosion-puzzle I am putting together!
-(Publications in prep.)
+We still don't understand exactly how stars lose mass... a piece of the explosion-puzzle I am putting together!
+(ADS link... but a more fun poster here.)